OmniLayer/spec/README.md

 ### Field: Currency identifier
 + Description: the currency used in the transaction
 + Size: 32-bit unsigned integer, 4 bytes
++ Valid values: 1 to 2,147,483,647
+    * 1 = Mastercoin
-+ Valid values: 1 to 4,294,967,295  (1 = Mastercoin, 2 = Test Mastercoin, Test MSC currencies and properties have the most significant bit set)
+    * 2 = Test Mastercoin (Test MSC currencies and properties have the most significant bit set, so internally they have values starting with 0x80000003)

 ### Field: Ecosystem
 + Description: Specifies whether a smart property is traded against test MSC or real MSC